NORDIC STOCKS - Factors to watch on July 2

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-HELSINKI, July 2 The following stocks may be affected by newspaper reports and other factors on Wednesday:
+STOCKHOLM, July 2 The following stocks may be affected by newspaper reports and other factors on Thursday:

 For more on the company, click on